 Working with organisations such as World Animal Protection, Global Ghost Gear Initiative (GGGI) and Cornwall Seal Group Research Trust in supporting Fathoms Free, our enthusiastic team of wildlife lovers and keen divers regularly help with activities such as beach cleans and retrieving ghost fishing nets.

 Our swimwear range continues to be made from 78% recycled materials, expanding the range to include more Hydroskins, Hydro Leggings and a Core Range available year upon year.
 Each piece of swimwear will come packaged in our new non-plastic bags.
-Made from cassava starch and other renewable resources, it biodegrades in months and can be recycled with paper or on your compost heap.
+Made from cassava starch and other renewable resources, it biodegrades in months and is safe if consumed by animals.